Chaowu88/etfba/README.rst

 ETFBA
 =======================================

-ETFBA is a Python package implementing enzyme protein allocation and thermodynamics constraint-based flux balance analysis Select **Sign In**
+ETFBA is a Python package implementing **e** nzyme protein allocation and thermodynamics constraint-based flux balance analysis
 This GitHub template includes fictional Python library with some basic Sphinx docs.